-Raiffeisen-Portfolio-Growth is a mixed fund of funds It pursues an investment objective of long-term capital growth subject to a higher level of risk and invests at least 51% of the fund assets in equity and bond funds as well as money market funds.
-As well as investment funds, the fund may also invest in securities, in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc. and in sight deposits and deposits at notice.
-Units in investment funds are mainly selected on the basis of the quality of their investment process, their performance to date and their risk management.
-The fund may invest more than 35% of the fund assets in securities/money market instruments issued by the following issuers: Germany, France, Italy, United Kingdom, Switzerland, USA, Canada, Australia, Japan, Austria, Belgium, Finland, Netherlands, Sweden or Spain.
+Index-Selection-Equity is an equity fund of funds.
+It pursues an investment objective of long-term capital growth subject to higher risks and invests at least 51% of the fund assets in units in exchange-traded equity index funds ("exchange-traded funds" or "ETFs") The fund may also invest in bonds and money market instruments issued by sovereigns, supranational issuers and/or companies etc., in other securities, in sight deposits and deposits at notice and in units in other investment funds (e.g. equity funds, bond funds, mixed funds).
+Units in investment funds are selected primarily on the basis of the quality of the investment process, their performance and their risk management.